 People have different reasons for getting involved in health research.
 Some people are already patients with a health problem and want to help to find a solution.
 Some are carers of someone with a health condition and want to help find solutions to their loved ones health condition.
-Or you may have no health problems but really want to help improve healthcare for the population today and in the future.
+You may have no health problems, but really want to help improve healthcare for people today and in the future.

 Health research helps improve the overall health of the public.

-The more research that takes place, the more we understand and can use this knowledge to improve health and social care for everyone.
+The more research that takes place, the more we understand.
+We can use this knowledge to improve health and social care for everyone.

 Getting involved in research may not help you personally but there is now good evidence that research-active hospitals (i.e. hospitals where research is happening) provide better care for patients.
 For example, a study has found that bowel cancer patients have better outcomes in research-active hospitals.
-Even patients who were not involved in the research benefited from the research.
+Even patients who were not involved in the research studies benefited.
 The research showed that these research-active hospitals: